 No, the care that I provide is different than the kind they get from a pediatrician.
-In fact, I’d be livid if if the pediatrician prescribed these things without a check-up and diagnosing their illness.
+In fact, I’d be livid if the pediatrician prescribed these things without a check-up and diagnosing their illness.

-I’ve italicized the is and essentially before because in class we are going to distinguish between essentialism and functionalist approaches to the study of religion.
+I’ve italicized the is and essentially because in class we are going to distinguish between essentialism and functionalist approaches to the study of religion.

 Essentialist approaches make categorical, summative, broad-stroke generalizations about what “religion” is.
 And while these have a place in some conversations, the more one practices the study of religion, the more one see how essentialist statements don’t hold up to muster.